javascriptdata/dnotebook/README.md

 ### Discussion and Development
 Development discussions take place on our [issues](https://github.com/opensource9ja/dnotebook/issues) tab.

->> We are recreating Dnotebook to use React and incorporating some modern designs.
-See development repo [here](https://github.com/opensource9ja/dnotebook-react)
+>> We are redesigning Dnotebook to feel more native.
+Track progress in this epic issue, and [ref/typescript](https://github.com/javascriptdata/dnotebook/tree/ref/typescript) branch.

 ### Contributing to Dnotebook